 School and pre-school help for deaf, blind or deafblind children

-We can support your child's learning at pre-school or school once they have a medical diagnosis of deafness, visual impairment or deafblindness.
+We can support your child's learning.
+For very young children, this can be at home or in pre-school, or for older children at school or college.
+This support is available once they have a medical diagnosis of hearing impairment, vision impairment or deafblindness.

-You can refer your child to us yourself or ask the SENCO at your child’s school or pre-school to.
+You can refer your child to us yourself or ask the SENCO at your child’s pre-school or school or refer to our service.

 Multi sensory impairment and deafblindness

-If your child is at a state special school, the sensory link professional there should contact us to discuss support, or find out more information about the team.
+If your child is at a maintained special school, the sensory link professional there should contact us to discuss support, or the visit the STLS Sensory Service website for more information.

-We will call you within 2 or 3 days of receiving the referral.
-We will give you information about the level of your child’s hearing or sight problems and the impact it will have.
+We will make initial contact with you within 2 or 3 days of receiving the referral.
+We will give you information about the level of your child’s hearing impairment or vision impairment and the impact it will have.
 We'll also give you ideas to help your child's learning.

-We can also support your child's nursery, pre-school or school.
+We can also support your child's pre-school and school.

 Support your child may receive